Pregnancy Skincare 101: A Step-by-Step Guide

 Can I use salicylic acid while pregnant?

-Low concentrations (0.5-2%) of salicylic acid are generally considered safe for topical use, but it's best to consult your doctor first, especially for regular use.
+Many experts suggest low concentrations of salicylic acid may be safer options, but it's best to consult your doctor first, especially for regular use.

 How can I safely treat melasma during pregnancy?